ThomasKaiser/sbc-bench/README.md

 If `$CPUINFOFILE` is exported prior to benchmark execution then SoC guessing and similar stuff happens not based on `/proc/cpuinfo` but on the supplied file that obviously needs to have a compatible format.

+### ExecuteCommand environment variable

+If `$ExecuteCommand` is exported prior to review mode (`-r`/`-R`) then instead of `sbc-bench` waiting/monitoring external benchmark executions it will execute whatever will be exported.
+So if you want to do a simple throttling test using `stress-ng` for example you would execute `ExecuteCommand="stress-ng --cpu 0 -t 60m" sbc-bench.sh -R` and check the output for throttling afterwards.

+Though with such a goal in mind the better approach is running not stressors but benchmarks like `7-zip` or `cpuminer` for a while since dropping scores over time are essentially a throttling indicator and this way you can spot other areas of throttling too (e.g. memory controller on recent Intel designs exceeding thermal tresholds lower than those for cpufreq throttling).

 ## Interpreting results

 The whole point of `sbc-bench` being started in the first place was trying to replace the casual 'fire and forget' benchmarking done by SBC reviewers with a controlled execution of benchmarks in a fully monitored environment to get an idea why benchmark scores are as they are.
 A lot of stuff can go wrong!
 And in 'fire and forget' mode almost always unnoticed.